So how do you go about creating a new permanent museum gallery? Well you need a good mix of time, money, expertise and attention to detail.

 Our preliminary work on this new gallery started back in 2010 when we first started thinking about the interpretation we needed for the wider Abbey Quarter.
 We soon realised we needed a new display and visitor centre to tell the story of Reading’s royal abbey and show how it shaped our town.
 The best way to do this was to update the local history gallery (then called Reading : People & Place) on the Museum’s ground floor.
 This gallery was starting to look tired and out of date, and we were already planning its redevelopment.
 A new-look 'Story of Reading Gallery' was one of the ways we could make the wealth of historic artefacts and information about the Abbey easily accessible to the public - the project was also an exciting opportunity to extend the Museum’s work beyond its physical walls.

-By 2013-14 we were developing initial ideas for a grant application to the Heritage Lottery Fund (HLF) and also wanted to see what local people thought of our plans, so we launched an online survey, receiving 1156 positive responses.
+By 2013-14 we were developing initial ideas for a grant application to the Heritage Lottery Fund (HLF) and also wanted to see what local people thought of our plans, so we launched an online survey, receiving 1156 positive responses from the community.
 A phenomenal 97% supported RBC’s application to the HLF to conserve and interpret the Abbey Quarter.

 The [Abbey] site needs to be made safe and given appropriate interpretation so that the people of Reading and visitors to the town can fully appreciate the rich history of our town and this site in particularComment from online survey 2014